drivet/website/content/drafts/intro-to-indie-web.md

 There have been attempts over the years to push sites like Facebook off their perch.
 They all failed for various reasons.

 One of the first and most notable ones was [Diaspora][6].
-It was touted as a kind of decentralized Facebook, where users could post status updates and pictures, send messages, etc.  Users joined Diaspora by hosting their own "pod", running specialized software, which would communicate with other pods in the Diaspora network.
+It was touted as a kind of decentralized Facebook, where users could post status updates and pictures, send messages, etc.  Users joined Diaspora by hosting their own "pod" and running specialized software, which would communicate with other pods in the Diaspora network.
 There was also a hosted version that you could sign up for, but that kind of defeated the purpose of the whole endeavour.

-It was an interesting experiment, but it failed miserably.
+It was an interesting experiment, but it failed to take the world by storm.
 Many people point to the fact that the initial software offering was riddled with bugs, and that setting up your own pod was a daunting task, but in reality I think the reason was simpler: Disapora ultimately didn't have very many users.
 Imagine going to all the trouble to launch a Disapora pod only to discover that no one you knew was on the network?

 More subtly, the issue is also one of interoperability.
 The IndieWeb community's blanket term for sites like Facebook and Twitter is "silos" and